Why You Should Do Your Own Publicity – Part 2

 Some people get confused when I say this because of my job title.
 They respond, “But you’re a media coach–don’t you want to do other people’s publicity?”
 No!
 My goal is to empower you to handle it on your own.

-When you’re building your image in the media, it’s not only preferable but essential that you are the one down in the trenches booking interviews, networking, making connections, and making things happen.
+When you’re building your image in the media, it’s not only preferable but essential that you are down in the trenches, booking interviews, networking, making connections, and making things happen.
 In the beginning, every detail matters in developing what will ultimately be your “image,” and you don’t want to hand off that essential creation process to someone else.

-Taking charge of your public image and controlling your own media strategy can feel intimidating at first, but at the end of the day, no one knows your business like you do.
-Being in charge of your publicity comes with some huge benefits that an outside person can’t touch.
+Taking charge of your public image and controlling your own media strategy can feel intimidating at first, but at the end of the day, no one knows your business as you do.
+Being in charge of your publicity comes with huge benefits that an outside person can’t touch.

 You Stay Connected to Your Audience

-As you build a relationship with them through the media, they must get to know you–not your publicist or PR team, who may change over the course of your career.
+As you build a relationship with them through the media, they must get to know you –- not your publicist or PR team, who may change throughout your career or time of your business.

-Many CEOs and executives try to create the illusion that they’re on the front lines when a PR team runs things in the shadows.
-This is precisely how big names eventually “lose touch” with the audience that supported their career in the first place.
+Many CEOs and executives try to imagine they’re on the front lines when a PR team runs things in the shadows.
+This is precisely how big names eventually “lose touch” with the audience that supported them initially.
 It’s how dispassionate statements become the norm, and media interactions shift from authentic, sincere, and warm to cold, stilted, and removed.

-You know whom you serve better than anyone–they’re your audience, after all.
-So it’s imperative that you prioritize your relationship with them, not a specific image you’re crafting for yourself.
+You know whom you serve better than anyone–they’re your audience.
+So you must prioritize your relationship with them, not a specific image you’re crafting for yourself.

 You Have Complete Control of Your Strategy